lusory/kitsh/README.md

    kitsh vm command [command options] [arguments...]

 COMMANDS:
-   vnc       launches a HTTP server serving a small VNC viewer metadata  gets virtual machine metadata help, h   Shows a list of commands or help for one command
+   list      lists all virtual machines create    creates a virtual machine delete    deletes a virtual machine status    queries a virtual machine for status images    lists images attached to a virtual machine attach    attaches an image to a virtual machine detach    detaches an image from a virtual machine vnc       launches a HTTP server serving a small VNC viewer metadata  gets virtual machine metadata help, h   Shows a list of commands or help for one command